 Leveling Method: Put the measuring scoop into the flour and fill.
 Do not pack the flour.
 Use a knife to scrape along the top to remove the extra flour.

 Step 2: Use a pastry cutter to chop the cookies into various sizes.
 You can also place the cookies in a zipper bag and crush them with a rolling pin.
-A food processor can work as well, but BE CAREFUL NOT to over mix and turn the cookies into a paste.
+A food processor can also work, but BE CAREFUL NOT to over-mix and turn the cookies into a paste.

 Step 3: In a small bowl, add the butter, eggs, and vanilla extract.
 Use a whisk to mix the wet ingredients together.
 Pour the wet ingredients into the dry ingredients.
 Scrape the sides of the bowl to get all of the liquid out of the bowl.